From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Example ProofWriter Question

 Figure~\ref{fig:dag_example} shows the reasoning DAG constructed from the gold proof for this example.
 Nodes correspond to factual statements or intermediate conclusions, while directed edges represent rule applications linking premises to derived conclusions.
 The final answer node (\emph{Fiona is nice}) appears as the designated sink of the graph.

-\paragraph{Why longest-path depth.} Figure~\ref{fig:dag_example} illustrates why node depth is defined using the longest directed path to the sink.
-Consider the node $C1$ corresponding to \emph{Fiona is green} (second node from the left).
-Although this intermediate conclusion directly supports the final conclusion $C5$ \emph{Fiona is nice} via the rule $R5$ \emph{green \& red $\rightarrow$ nice}, it also participates in a longer inference chain that proceeds through \emph{green $\rightarrow$ young}, \emph{green \& young $\rightarrow$ smart}, \emph{smart $\rightarrow$ red}, and finally \emph{green \& red $\rightarrow$ nice}.
-As a result, this premise lies multiple inference steps upstream of the final answer node \emph{Fiona is nice}, even though a shorter path exists through a rule application that $C1$ alone does not fulfill.
-Using shortest-path depth would collapse these distinct roles and underestimate the extent to which a premise contributes to the overall reasoning process.
-By contrast, longest-path depth correctly assigns greater depth to premises that can participate in extended chains of reasoning, especially in cases where multiple premises must jointly support a conclusion through a single rule application.
+\paragraph{Why longest-path depth.} Figure~\ref{fig:dag_example} illustrates why node depth is defined by the longest directed path to the sink.
+Consider node $C1$, corresponding to \emph{Fiona is green} (second from the left).
+Although $C1$ directly supports the final conclusion $C5$ \emph{Fiona is nice} via rule $R5$ \emph{green \& red $\rightarrow$ nice}, it also participates in a longer chain: \emph{green $\rightarrow$ young}, \emph{green \& young $\rightarrow$ smart}, \emph{smart $\rightarrow$ red}, and finally \emph{green \& red $\rightarrow$ nice}.
+Thus, $C1$ lies multiple inference steps upstream of the final answer even though a shorter path exists through a rule application that $C1$ alone does not satisfy.
+Shortest-path depth would collapse these roles and underestimate a premise's contribution to the full reasoning process.
+By contrast, longest-path depth assigns greater depth to premises that participate in extended chains, especially when multiple premises jointly support a conclusion through a single rule.

-\paragraph{Why long-range edges matter.} The same example highlights the necessity of allowing dependency edges that span multiple inference steps.
-In Figure~\ref{fig:dag_example}, the final conclusion $C5$ \emph{Fiona is nice} depends on $C1$ \emph{Fiona is green}, which lies several inference steps upstream in the DAG, forming an edge that spans multiple inference steps.
-Restricting reconstruction to only local or adjacent-depth edges would therefore incorrectly discard such long-range yet structurally meaningful connections.
-This motivates reconstruction regimes with moderate-to-large distance thresholds and non-trivial depth gaps, which are necessary to recover valid edges that link nodes separated by multiple inference layers.
+\paragraph{Why long-range edges matter.} The same example also shows why dependency edges spanning multiple inference steps must be allowed.
+In Figure~\ref{fig:dag_example}, the final conclusion $C5$ \emph{Fiona is nice} depends on $C1$ \emph{Fiona is green}, which lies several steps upstream in the DAG.
+Restricting reconstruction to only local or adjacent-depth edges would therefore discard such long-range but structurally meaningful connections.
+This motivates using moderate-to-large distance thresholds and non-trivial depth gaps to recover valid edges linking nodes across multiple inference layers.